 Keep in mind there is such a thing as a too-low turnover rate.
 All workplaces have a normal flow of new hires and those who wish to move on.
 And as hard as it is, you may have to let an under-performer go if he or she is costing you money.
 Preserving your turnover rate is not as important as protecting your bottom line.

 We call this the warning stage because you’re not too far gone at this point.
 With a turnover rate of under 50%, that means the majority of your staff is happy to be working for your restaurant.

 To lower your restaurant's turnover, speak to all of your employees individually and ask them what it is about your restaurant that keeps them around.
 If you’re not getting a positive answer from an individual, they may be among the next to leave.

 Don’t let this be the case!
 While you still have them, ask them what they think is missing from their professional life.
 If it’s a change you are willing and able to make it, see it done to lower your turnover rate.
 For example, some employees may have found the onboarding process unclear or that the role didn't match their expectations.
-Use the tools in Toast's Restaurant Hiring Kit to make the hiring process more clear and simplified.

 If you want to perform like the “average restaurant,” be prepared to say goodbye to a lot of your staff and all the money you spent training them.
 Just because this number is the industry average does not mean it is where you want to be when it comes to turnover.